parashargawande/Sms-Triggered-Meterpreter/README.md

 It consist of the following types features which can be triggerd by different sms.

-1.Check - To check whether the installed payload is working or not
+1. Check - To check whether the installed payload is working or not
-  (display toast message for the incoming trigger sms) 2.meterpreter-It send the meterpreter to the attacker 3.terminal-open a terminal on mobile
+  (display toast message for the incoming trigger sms)
+2. meterpreter-It send the meterpreter to the attacker
+3. terminal-open a terminal on mobile
-4.command-execute a command send in sms
+4. command-execute a command send in sms
-5.update- Update the paylod
+5. update- Update the paylod
   ( user is prompt for installing apk )
-6.hotspoton -start a hotspot
+6. hotspoton -start a hotspot
-7.hotspotnull - start a open hotspot
+7. hotspotnull - start a open hotspot
-8.hotspotoff - Turn off the hotspot
+8. hotspotoff - Turn off the hotspot

 Creating custom payload:
 1.Give permission and run android-sms.sh